rachmaadr/E-course/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 Please read our contributing guidelines before submitting any changes or suggestions.

-## License

-This project is licensed under the [MIT License](LICENSE).